yogitasn/Springboard-Step-6-Scale-Your-Prototype/2 - data processing/README.md

 Standalone script to mount the data from Azure container to Databricks

 #### `occupancy_transform.py`
-PySpark script for ingesting and tranforming data from Paid Parking data from 2012 to present and Seattle Blockface data.
+PySpark script for transforming data stored in Azure container i.e. the Paid Parking data from '2012 to present' and Seattle Blockface data.

 #### `occupancy_etl.py`
 Driver PySpark script to trigger the transformation script for the above